Protect yourself against shopping fraud

 - Read the terms and conditions carefully, including those relating to any dispute resolution procedures the site offers.

-direct.
-Remember, if an offer sounds too good to be true, then it
+- Beware of people offering you a deal below the reserve price, especially if they contact you direct.
+Remember, if an offer sounds too good to be true, then it probably is.

 As a buyer, you should: